-36. Supply Side Management.
+- 37. Supply Side Management.
 We continue to prioritize the use of gas and coal rather than fuel oil in electricity generation and remain committed to a transition to market-based allocation of natural gas in the medium-term.
 By providing adequate liquidity and therefore fuel inventories to generation plants, we were able to prioritize generation at more efficient plants, while maintaining better recovery from consumers and control over losses.
-This helped us to save significant costs (PRs 47 billion) and increase power generation by 3 percent.
 In addition, the better load management policy helped us attain zero load-shedding for industrial consumers and ensured predictable and reduced load-shedding for urban and rural consumers.
 To further improve supply, we will continue to rehabilitate generation plants, while upgrading electricity transmission and distribution facilities to further reduce technical losses.
 In addition, we have signed performance contracts with three state-owned generation companies which are run on furnace oil to reduce their losses.
 We continue with the development of hydropower projects, with the start of construction of the Dasu project.
 We will promote policies for private investment for power generation through both the entry of new players as well as expanding existing capacity of those IPPs systematically adhering to energy mix targets and least-cost generation plans.
 The expansions include around 1300 MW in 2015 and are expected to add an additional 700 MW in generation capacity in 2016.
 Beyond this, 8.3 GW generation capacity is envisaged through FDI under the CPEC over 2017-2021, with additional capacity expected to come on stream in the longer term.
-Power purchasing agreements with investors should be agreed in a way that mitigates potential fiscal risks.

-37. Governance, Regulatory, and Transparency Improvements.
+Power purchasing agreements with investors should be agreed in a way that mitigates potential fiscal risks. - 38.
+Governance, Regulatory, and Transparency Improvements.
 Improving energy sector governance and transparency, and strengthening the regulatory framework are critical for delivering improved service and for attracting needed private sector investment.
 To begin addressing administrative and technical constraints, we have appointed a new Chairman and Board member with financial skills to NEPRA.
-NEPRA is moving forward with preparations to determine multi-year tariffs.
-To facilitate the transition, DISCOs prepared five-year investment plans and submitted the plans to NEPRA.
-The petition for FESCO was submitted in August, and submission of IESCO and LESCO petitions were completed in October.
-We expect to complete the missed end-November 2015 SB by determining multi-year tariffs for FESCO by end-December 2015, and for IESCO and LESCO by end-January 2016 (new SB), with the remaining ones done annually on a rolling basis.
-The multi-year tariffs for FESCO, IESCO and LESCO will be notified by end-April 2016 (new SB).
-We have set up the Central Power Purchasing Agency Guarantee (CPPA(G)) and have amended its Articles of Association.
+NEPRA has moved forward in the determination of multi-year tariffs for FESCO, IESCO and LESCO, which had submitted five-year investment plans.
+The multi-year tariff for FESCO was determined by NEPRA in December 2015.
+Multi-year tariffs for IESCO and LESCO (January 2016 SB) were determined in February and March 2016, respectively, following delays in the finalization of the investment plan by the financial advisor.
+The tariff determination for the remaining DISCOs will be done annually on a rolling basis.
+The multi-year tariffs for FESCO, IESCO and LESCO will be notified by end-April 2016 (SB).
+We have set up the Central Power Purchasing Agency Guarantee (CPPA(G)), which has become operational.
 We have separated it from the National Transmission and Dispatch Company (NTDC).
 NTDC's license has been modified so that it can no longer purchase or sell electricity.
 The Market Operator Registration, Standards and Procedure Rules 2015 were issued in late May 2015 and the Commercial Code was approved by NEPRA in early June 2015.
-Key CPPA(G) staff are being put in place.
-CPPA(G) is now functional.
-In line with our plans to liberalize the market, we have introduced the policy for net metering in October 2015 that will allow the electricity producing consumer to sell electricity to the system.

-38. Energy public sector enterprise (PSE) reform.
+In line with our plans to liberalize the market, we have introduced the policy for net metering in October 2015 that will allow the electricity producing consumer to sell electricity to the system. - 39.
+Energy public sector enterprise (PSE) reform.
 We have already transferred governance of DISCOs, three GENCOs, and the NTDC to new boards of directors and management.
 We are committed to building the institutional capacity of the Water and Power Development Authority (WAPDA), and we have begun to strengthen WAPDA's financial capacity by allowing the tariff to incorporate capital investment plans.
-We are also committed to ensuring timely payments by CPPA(G) for all power purchased from WAPDA Hydel.
-We have included several DISCOs in our privatization plans with the goal of privatizing three of them in the next fiscal year (146).
-We have begun the process of introducing competitive pricing and direct contracting between power producers and wholesale customers in the power sector.
-To that end, we introduced the necessary policies and timeline through an ECC decision.
+We are also committed to ensuring timely payments by